radimurban/web-server-in-java/readme.md

 socket.close();
 myServerSocket.close();
 ```
+Now that we have basically all we need for single-threaded web server - let's make it work in parallel such that multiple connections and requests can handled independently.

-## 3. Multi-threaded accepting of connections and handling multiple requests
+## Multi-threaded accepting of connections and handling multiple requests
 Let's now create a different package `tools` where we will handle connections in multi-threaded scenario.
-I will create two classes (both extending thread (and therefore implementing Runnable)).
+I will create two classes (both extending thread (and therefore implementing Runnable).
--`Acceptor`: In this class I will basically create threads and wait dor the connection to be made by a request coming from a browser.
-As soon as I establish connection and receive the `socket`, I am gonna call the `Executor` Class
+-`Acceptor`: In this class I will basically create threads and wait for the connection to be made by a request coming from a browser.
+As soon as I establish connection and receive the `socket`, I am gonna start a new thread of an `Executor` Class.
 -`Executor`: In this class I will handle the requests (understand them) and build the appropriate response.
 Once a response is build we can fire it back to the browser using `OutputStream` as explained above.

+## Building multiple connections using `Acceptor`
 `Acceptor` will look like this:
+The constructor will accept the port and the web-root.
+As already explained we overrun the method `run()`, which is basically a main method for this thread started by `start()`.
+This method will wait for a connection and once it is made it will start a new thread `Executor`.
+There might be some IOE, so we need to wrap it into try/catch code.
 ```java
 package tools;